title

 Succession Problems to the 12th Dynasty

 Feuds within royal families and problems involving the succession of kings led to the demise of many Egyptian dynasties.
 When the eighth dynasty collapsed, around 2130 BCE, nobles took control over what had been units of the king's army stationed in their area, and these nobles began to rule on their own.
 Kings remained, at least in name, but for two centuries no pharaoh ruled over the whole of Egypt, and common people suffered under the control of local nobles.
-This happened during a period of unusual dryness in Africa and low flooding of the Nile.
+This happened during a period of unusual dryness and low flooding of the Nile.
 Famine appeared.
 Common Egyptians became violent, and anarchy swept north and south along the Nile.
 Peasants seized property.
 Servants overpowered their masters and made their masters servants.
-It was written that the high born were full of lamentations and the poor full of joy.
+It was written that the high-born were full of lamentations and the poor full of joy.
 And taking advantage of the anarchy, people from Nubia (called Cush by the Egyptians) came north and settled in Egypt, as did mercenaries from elsewhere.

-Rebellions in different areas failed to unite with each other, and eventually nobles with armies suppressed the uprisings.
-Amid the warring, the same tendency that brought unity to Egypt a thousand years before brought unity to Egypt again.
-One ruler (from Thebes ) spread his power over the whole of Egypt.
-Shortly thereafter, around 1900 BCE, someone usurped power at Thebes.
-This was Amenemhet I, who began a new dynasty – the twelfth.
-And his rule was to be different from that of the pharaohs of previous dynasties.
+Rebellions in different areas failed to unite with each other.
+And eventually nobles with their armies suppressed the uprisings.
+The same tendency that brought unity to Egypt a thousand years before brought unity to Egypt again.
+A ruler from Thebes spread his power over the whole of Egypt.
+Shortly thereafter, around 1900 BCE, there was a usurpation of power in Thebes.
+The usuper became known as Amenemhet I, who began a new dynasty – the twelfth.

+His rule was to be different from that of the pharaohs of previous dynasties.
 The new king had learned from the past.
-He believed that it was his duty to promote justice – as embodied in the goddess Ma'at.
-The worship of Ma'at now included a belief that during the social upheavals the gods had abandoned Egypt and that it had been prophesied that a king would come and end the injustice.
+He believed that it was his duty to promote justice, as embodied in the goddess Ma'at.
+The worship of Ma'at was now to include a belief that during the social upheavals the gods had abandoned Egypt and that it had been prophesied that a king would come and end the injustice.
 And it was believed that the prophecy had been fulfilled.
-The king was aware that poor people and nobles expected their king to be more concerned with their welfare than had kings centuries before, that they expected a system of justice that redressed mistreatment.
-The king and his ministers were more concerned than were previous kings about protecting common people from exploitation.
-The king opened positions in government to people of ability from outside his family.
+Ideological change common to other religions was now in the making in Egypt, accompanied by some political changes.
+The king was aware that poor people and nobles expected their king to be more concerned with their welfare than had kings centuries before, that they expected a system of justice that redressed mistreatment, and the king and his ministers made a show of his concern.
+The king and his ministers displayed concern about protecting common people from exploitation, and the king opened positions in government to people of ability from outside his family.

 Sources

-Copyright © 1998-2011 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.